EricAgyemang/IT432StreamHeartRateData/README.md

 # Getting Set Up
   - Environment Setup
     * Sign-in to [Google Cloud Platform console](http://console.cloud.google.com/)
-    * You can use the default project ("My First Project") or create a new project by using [Manage resources page](https://console.cloud.google.com/cloud-resource-manager)
+    * You can use the default project ("My First Project") or create a new project by using [Manage resources page](https://console.cloud.google.com/cloud-resource-manager) eg: iot-heartrate.
+The Project ID must be unique name accross all Google Cloud projects